Key Points

 Want to learn even more?
 Read the guide to learn everything there is to know about monetizing your app

 That popularity is evidenced by the sheer amount of revenue the subscription model generates for an app publisher.
-In 2020, app revenue from app subscriptions grew to $13 billion.
-And among the top 250 apps that were not games, subscription fees accounted for 97% of consumer spend inside apps in 2019.
+In 2023, app revenue from app subscriptions grew to $13 billion.
+And among the top 250 apps that were not games, subscription fees accounted for 82% of consumer spend inside non-gaming apps in 2022.

 -- Article Continues Below --